 Michael has a refreshingly commonsense approach to the challenges that young people face…presented in an informative and entertaining way.
 Feedback from athletes and staff was highly complimentary.
 Lydia Najlepsky, Personal Best Consulting (consultant for Baseball Australia)

 An amazing story, Michael, keep doing what you are doing so well, changing young people’s lives for the better.
-Pam Parker, Mayor of Logan City
+Pam Parker, Former Mayor of Logan City

 A professional presentation that was run in a manner that was sports specific and appealed to our younger athletes.
 James Eggington, Surfing Australia